LaputanMachines/beautiful-nanaimo/_posts/2023-12-03-one-step-forward-two-giant-steps-back.md

 ## What SHOULD This Intersection Look Like?

-It’s frustrating because Nanaimo _knows damn well how to build safe bike crossings_.
+It’s frustrating because _Nanaimo staff has proven they know better than this_.
 Metral Drive features a signalized four-way crossing with mode-separated bike crossings.
 Cars turning are physically separated by concrete up until the crossing itself.[^6]

 ![Render of Complete Street-Style Intersection on Metral Drive (City of Nanaimo)]({{site.baseurl}}/images/posts/2023-12-03-one-step-forward/metral-enterprise-crossing.png){:loading="lazy"}
 *Render of Complete Street-Style Intersection on Metral Drive (City of Nanaimo)*